Multi-factor Authentication

 If that code can be validated, the user is successfully logged in.
 If the code cannot be validated, the user is not logged in.
 The login page will offer the option of sending a new code.

 If there is no cell phone number listed for the user, the system will attempt to send the message to the work phone number listed in the user’s profile.
-If that does not succeed, the user will be asked to contact WhiteHat Customer Support; CS will help them contact their administrator to add a usable phone number to their account.
-Note that MFA is set up to be required every time a user logs in.
-The system generates an MFA cookie with a four-hour lifespan.
-This protects your system from extended exposure if an unauthorized user has gained access via a legitimate user’s MFA.
+If that does not succeed, the user will be asked to contact Black Duck Customer Support; CS will help them contact their administrator to add a usable phone number to their account.